 How we manage its impact

 A targeted drive-by survey of some of the county’s roads was carried out in summer 2019 to record where ash trees are.
 This information was analysed to help prioritise more detailed condition surveys and any action required, such as felling.
 The results of this analysis are in the reports below.
-The rest of the highway network will be surveyed this summer.
+The rest of the highway network was surveyed in summer 2021.

 Our plan to manage ash dieback is closely aligned with the Ash Dieback Action Plan Toolkit.
 Working proactively with districts, boroughs, other neighbouring authorities and stakeholders will effectively tackle the impacts of ash dieback and promote long-term recovery and resilience in our treescape.

 Information for tree owners